Bill Mason: Canoeing

-In his review of James Raffan's 1996 biography of Mason, Michael Peake refers to Mason as "the patron saint of canoeing."
-To many Canadian and American paddlers and canoeists growing up in the 1970s and 1980s, his series of instructional films were the introduction to technique and the canoeing experience.
+In his review of James Raffan's 1996 biography of Mason, Michael Peake refers to Mason as "the patron saint of canoeing".
+To many Canadian and American paddlers and canoeists growing up in the 1970s and '80s, his series of instructional films was the introduction to technique and the canoeing experience.
 In many ways, Bill, Joyce, Paul, and Becky Mason were the "faces" of Canadian canoeing in the 1970s.
 Mason's good friend, filmmaker Blake James, also frequently appeared in his films.

-Although he used a variety of Chestnut models in his films, including the "Pal", his favourite boat was a red "Fort" Chestnut Prospector, a 16-foot canvas covered wood canoe that he claimed was the most versatile design ever manufactured, in spite of the popularity of more modern construction techniques and materials.
+Although he used a variety of Chestnut models in his films, including the "Pal", his favourite boat was a red "Fort" Chestnut Prospector, a 16-foot canvas-covered wooden canoe that he claimed was the most versatile design ever manufactured, in spite of the popularity of more modern construction techniques and materials.
 After his death, this canoe was donated to the Canadian Canoe Museum in Peterborough, Ontario, where it is on display.
 His wife, Joyce, and children, Paul and Becky, frequently travelled with him and contributed to his later books and films, and have continued his life work and environmentalism.